AlessandroZanotta98/Recognition-of-musical-genre/README.md

 1.Identify macro muscial historical periods by using music tracks 2.Classify musicals genres

-R code and report are attached (for the report it is written in italian, but there is also attached a little summary in english)
+R code and report are attached